netdata/netdata/src/web/gui/README.md

 ![Screenshot of some metrics
 submenus](https://user-images.githubusercontent.com/1153921/80834697-11577e00-8ba6-11ea-979c-92fd19cdb480.png)

-### Cloud menus (Spaces, War Rooms, and Visited nodes)
+### Cloud menus (Spaces, Rooms, and Visited nodes)

 The dashboard also features a menu related to Netdata Cloud functionality.
 You can view your existing Spaces or create new ones via the left vertical column of boxes.
-This menu also displays the name of your current Space, shows a list of any War Rooms you've added you your Space, and lists any notes you recently visited via their Agent dashboards.
-Click on a War Room's name to jump to the Netdata Cloud web interface.
+This menu also displays the name of your current Space, shows a list of any Rooms you've added you your Space, and lists any notes you recently visited via their Agent dashboards.
+Click on a Room's name to jump to the Netdata Cloud web interface.

 ![A screenshot of the Cloud
 menus](https://user-images.githubusercontent.com/1153921/80837210-3f8b8c80-8bab-11ea-9c75-128c2d823ef8.png)